 Please bear in mind, each of these factors individually contribute to the entire ranking and calculation of the Buy Box location.
 There is also a rotation on the Buy Box when sellers are equal or have no significant advantage over each other.

 Best Practices to Win the Amazon Buy Box

-To stay on top of competition many retailers use amazon repricing software.
+To stay on top of the competition, many retailers use Amazon repricing software.
 This helps them to automate their pricing strategy when their product portfolio is within the tens of thousands of SKUs and repricing manually is simply unmanageable.
 That said, amazon repricing to the button dollar alone is not the solution.
 Thus, a more robust and comprehensive strategy should be adopted.

 The rating system should be an added variable on Featured Sellers.
 A sample rule should look like this:

 Repricing below any Featured Seller with:[Feedback count, Rating] – [ all, <, >] – of [number variable] by [number variable [%,$]